patsycat/syslib/git-and-github-setup.md

 On the Linux server:

-Make new directory in the home director.
+Make new directory in the home directory.
 Name: **repos**
-Change into the new director with cd command
+Change into the new directory with cd command
--Get the git URL from the green ##Code## dropdown box on the GitHub repo site.
+Get the git URL from the green **Code** dropdown box on the GitHub repo site.
 Clone using the repo using the following command:

 `git clone git@github.com:patsycat/repos.git`

-Add files in cloned repo
+Add files in cloned repo.

 Track changes with: `git add .`
 Commit changes and add message with: `git commit -m "add message in quotes"`